PeteMango/PersonalV2/README.md

 v2 of personal website

 Hi, I've updated all my client id and secrets, please don't hack my api keys, thanks!

+Also need to figure out how to deploy the backend...